awzuelsdorf/SingingComputer/README.md

 This software was developed and tested on Ubuntu 16.04 64-bit Linux.
 It should work on Mac OSX but has not been tested on Windows.

-To install this software, run setup.sh.
-If setup.sh fails, please ensure that you have python version 3, espeak (or "say" on Mac OSX), and these Python 3 libraries installed:
+To install this software on Linux or Mac OSX, run setup.sh.
+If setup.sh fails or you are using Windows, please ensure that you have python version 3, espeak (or "say" on Mac OSX), and these Python 3 libraries installed:

 requests
 beautifulsoup4